Automating PDF Document Generation in AWS Lambda: A Step-by-Step Guide for Developers

 - PDF_BUCKET: your-pdf-bucket-name

-# Attach IAM role with policies:
+# IAM role policies:

 1. Dynamic Data from Database